 All done!
 Now it’s time to relax and enjoy the flavor of the coffee.

 Please note that when you enjoy Vietnamese coffee, you should taste a little and slowly, not fast.
 This is lazy coffee. -:)

 How is coffee taste in different areas in Vietnam?

 Coffee in North, Middle, and South Vietnam has different tastes.

-The North people (typically in Hanoi) preferred tea to coffee because many kinds of famous and delicious teas are planted in the North.
+The North people (typically in Hanoi) preferred tea to coffee because many kinds of famous and tasty teas in Vietnam are planted in this region.
 Nowadays, they like coffee, especially ca phe trung (egg coffee); that is coffee and egg yolk with condensed milk.
 The taste is not bad.

 In the South (especially in Saigon), people here like condensed milk coffee with ice, because of the weather here is hot all year round and they call it as ca phe sua da.

 And in Middle Vietnam, they’d rather enjoy black coffee made with filter (in Vietnamese is phin).
 Sometimes they add condensed milk to make ca phe sua but it’s different from the southern style, strong coffee, milk and a little of ice.

 The way you enjoy Vietnamese coffee is very important.
 You should take the cup of coffee, and then sip a little and swallow slowly.

 So why do Vietnamese people sip coffee slowly instead of drinking quickly?
 This thing is based on culture and slow life.